CFHS code : PL281

 Nor his mercy from me.”

 Also of SUSANNA RINGE the beloved and devoted wife of James Ringe

 Also of my dear husband JAMES RINGE Who entered into rest 5th Nov.
 1914

 ” The Lord is my strength and and my shield.
 My Heart trusted in him and I am helped.”

 the only and dearly beloved son of

 James and Susannah Ringe died 20 Feb 1904 age 31 years

 James Ringe (10 December 1847 – 5 November 1914)

 James was the son of Nathaniel and Eliza Ringe.
 He was born in Marks Tey in Essex, and his father was an agricultural labourer.
 He married Susannah Gardener in Lexden, Essex in 1870.
 They had moved to Cambridge by 1873 as that is where their children were born.
+They may have moved to Cambridge because James’ elder brother John Thomas, a railway inspector, was already living here.
 They lived at 24 Kingston Street and then 16 Kingston Street and finally 43 Devonshire Road [1901 onwards].
 James was an engine driver on the railway.
 He died at Devonshire Road in November 1914 aged 66 years old.